Living With This Object

 Date: Circa 1890–1920

-Material: Oak frame and drawer linings; cast brass hardware; quartzite top (replacement)
+Material: Oak case and drawer linings; cast brass pulls; quartzite top (replacement)

-Construction: Solid paneled oak case; six serpentine drawers; hand-cut dovetails
+Construction: Solid paneled oak case; six serpentine drawers with hand-cut dovetails, individually fitted

-Condition: Restored; old patched repairs to drawer linings, renewed finish, replacement stone top
+Condition: Restored; renewed finish, replacement stone top, old patched repairs to drawer linings

 Dimensions: 21 W × 14 D × 41½ H in.